rsync Daemon

 ๐ธ The

-does not need to exist on the OS. ๐ธ This authentication is entirely internal to the rsync daemon. ๐ธ/etc/passwd
+backupuserdoes not need to exist on the OS. ๐ธ This authentication is entirely internal to the rsync daemon. ๐ธ/etc/passwdand OS accounts are not involved. โ This creates a safer, isolated login system for file sync.

 Make sure to restrict the file permission: